 (a) Clock hours or CEUs may only be substituted for the required credit hours in child development and management.

-(b) 50 clock hours or five CEUs may only be substituted for every three college credit hours required in child development and/or management.
+(b) 50 clock hours or five CEUs may only be substituted for every three college credit hours required in child development and management.

-(c) The documentation to verify the clock hours or CEUs must be as specified in §746.1329 of this title (relating to What documentation must I provide to Licensing to verify that training requirements have been met?).
+(c) The documentation to verify the clock hours or CEUs must be as specified in §746.1329 of this title (relating to What documentation must I provide to Licensing to verify that employees have met training requirements?).

 TITLE 26 HEALTH AND HUMAN SERVICES